Has this article been insightful? Share it!

-Cerebrospinal Fluid (CSF) is a clear watery fluid present in the ventricles of the brain and spinal cord and plays an essential role in the health of the central nervous system (CNS).
-It performs several important functions in your body, such as providing nutrition, cushioning the brain, absorbing shock for the CNS and removing cellular waste products.
+Cerebrospinal fluid – a clear, watery fluid present in the ventricles of the brain and spinal cord, plays a vital role in maintaining the health of your central nervous system (CNS).
+It performs several critical functions in the human body, including providing nutrition, cushioning the brain, absorbing shock for the CNS and removing cellular waste products.
+Confined within the CNS by the dura mater, a protective membrane, CSF is devoid of red blood cells and consists mainly of protein, glucose, electrolytes, antibodies, and white blood cells.

 1. CSF pathway problem (obstruction of CSF pathways)

-2. CSF production/ absorption (communicative)
+2. CSF production/absorption (communicative)

 Hydro means “water,” and Cephalus means “brain and spinal cord.”
-Hence termed, hydrocephalus, refers to an abnormal build-up of CSF in the cavities of the brain (ventricles).
-This causes the cavities to enlarge, which, in turn, puts pressure on the brain.
+Hydrocephalus, as the term implies, refers to an abnormal build-up of CSF in the cavities of the brain (ventricles).
+The extra fluids enlarge the ventricles, which in turn puts pressure on the brain.
+It is also associated with the abnormal flow, absorption, and production of CSF.

-The term “communicating” refers to the fact that CSF is still able to flow between the ventricles as well as to the spinal canal, which remains open.
-However, the absorption of CSF back into the venous circulation is blocked or disturbed, resulting in the accumulation of CSF in the brain and the build-up of pressure.
-Communicating hydrocephalus is a very common complication in traumatic brain injuries, meningitis, subarachnoid haemorrhage and tumours.
+The term “communicating” refers to the fact that CSF can still flow between the ventricles and into the spinal canal, which remains open.
+However, CSF absorption back into the venous circulation is blocked or disrupted, leading to CSF accumulation in the brain and pressure build-up.
+Communicating hydrocephalus is a common complication of traumatic brain injuries, meningitis, subarachnoid haemorrhage and tumours.
+Conversely, non-communicating hydrocephalus or obstructive hydrocephalus occurs when the flow of CSF is blocked along the passages connecting the ventricles.

 Cerebrospinal fluid disorders can be idiopathic or secondary associated with CSF production, absorption, or pathway blockage.